 It’s gotten to the point in the holiday season where I keep adding little details to the Christmas decor around the house.
 No item in our house is safe from getting a red velvet bow tied around it.

 The small personal touches are my favorite part every year.
 And these DIY stocking name tags were by far the easiest of them all.

 If you’re like me always trying to find ways to get creative without breaking the bank, you’ll love these easy-peasy customizable stocking name tags made from—you guessed it—luggage tags!

-I wasn’t about to go and spend $200 on a set of stockings though.
+I wasn’t into the idea of spending $300 on a set of customized stockings.
 Have you seen how much personalized stockings are?!!

 So I improvised…

 As an Amazon Associate, I earn from qualifying purchases.
 Full disclosure.

 - Luggage tags (I snagged this set of 10 for under $8)

 - Safety pins

 I’ve used these leather luggage tags before for organizing our pantry cabinet, and while I was doing that whole process, I had a thought that they would be great for personalizing our plain stockings this year.